 What is an Assumable Loan?

-Both VA and FHA loans are assumable and may very well be an asset in the future, when interest rates are almost certain to be higher.
-Interest rates have reached new lows in the just this year, after a long downward trend, and are at historic lows.
+Assumable loans may very well be an asset in the future, when interest rates are almost certain to be higher.
+Interest rates have reached new lows in the last few years, after a long downward trend, but have risen since mid-2022.

 One of the great features of FHA and VA loans is that qualified buyers can assume the loan.
 (Those originated since 1989) The buyer signs an agreement to pay the debt and becomes the “substitute” borrower.
 This aspect of a loan hasn’t been of much value in the last few years, since interest rates were falling.
 But in an environment where interest rates start rising, the assumable loan will be a selling feature to someone who qualifies.

 Assumable loans have future value for buyers in a real estate market with rising interest rates.
 The only issue is that the buyer must have cash to cover the amount between the purchase price and the loan balance.
 An assumable loan is usually not ideal for a cash-strapped buyer.